meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c1-vision-starter/README.md

 #### Experiment 1: Resnet 101

 In this experiment, a deeper network `ssd_resnet101_v1_fpn_640x640_coco17_tpu-8` is used to replace Resnet50, otherwise it's the same as experiment #2.
-Theoretically, the model should perform better than its shallow counterpart.
+We expect training with this model to yield better results.

 The actually training process is as follows, the baseline being orange.

 <img src="img/exp1.png" alt="data"/>

-The training converges badly.
-The regularization loss is too high and dominant, and the model has a hard time to overcome its impact.
-This is indicative of poor hyperparameter selection.
+Train is badly combined.
+The regularization loss is too high and the model has a hard time to overcome its impact.
+So we look again at hyperparameters.

 #### Experiment 2: Resnet 101 new configuration

-In this experiment, a few changes are made versus experiment 4: 1) regularizer weight is reduced from 0.0004 to 0.00004; 2) learning_rate_base is reduced from 0.04 to 0.01; 3) warmup_learning_rate is reduced from 0.013333 to 0.005; 4) color distortion transformation is removed (this is not intentional).
-The purpose is to temper the regularization loss and to avoid divergence due to high learning rate.

-The training progress is as follows, the baseline being orange.
+A few changes are made.
+*  1) color distortion transformation is removed. <br/>
+*  2) warmup_learning_rate is reduced from 0.013333 to 0.005;
+*  3) regularizer weight is reduced from 0.0004 to 0.00004;

+The loss graphs after these adjustments are given below.

 <img src="img/exp2.png" alt="data"/>

-The changes make a huge difference, as training coverges much fast than experiment 4 and also the baseline.

-#### Improve the performances

-Most likely, this initial experiment did not yield optimal results.
-However, you can make multiple changes to the config file to improve this model.
-One obvious change consists in improving the data augmentation strategy.
-The preprocessor.proto file contains the different data augmentation method available in the Tf Object Detection API.
-To help you visualize these augmentations, we are providing a notebook: Explore augmentations.ipynb.
-Using this notebook, try different data augmentation combinations and select the one you think is optimal for our dataset.
-Justify your choices in the writeup.
+#### Important Points

+Correct selection of hyperparameters is very critical when training.

 Keep in mind that the following are also available:

     * experiment with the optimizer: type of optimizer, learning rate, scheduler etc
     * experiment with the architecture.
 The Tf Object Detection API model zoo offers many architectures.
 Keep in mind that the pipeline.config file is unique for each architecture and you will have to edit it.
+    * In training, choose the batch size as large as possible.
+(This app has not been tested.
+This information is transferred based on literature reviews and previous experiences.)

 #### Creating an animation